HunterTran74/London-Bike-/README.md

 `avgbikeshare_seasondf <- data.frame(Season=names(avgbikeshare_season),num_avgbikeshare=avgbikeshare_season)`

-This is the data frame :
+This is the data frame:
+(screen shot

 To get a better picture of the average number of bike shares per season, I put the results in a bar graph to better illustrate the difference.
 The code for that is listed below: